MDRCS/iac-terraform/README.md

     job of introducing the basic syntax and features, but it includes little information on idiomatic patterns, best practices, testing, reusability, or team workflows.
 It’s like trying to become fluent in French by studying only the vocabulary but not any of the grammar or idioms.

+### + Chapter 1.
+Why Terraform

+    - What Is Infrastructure as Code?

+    The idea behind infrastructure as code (IAC) is that you write and execute code to define, deploy, update, and destroy your infrastructure.

+    + There are five broad categories of IAC tools:

+    1- Ad hoc scripts
+    2- Configuration management tools
+    3- Server templating tools
+    4- Orchestration tools
+    5- Provisioning tools

+    1- Ad hoc scripts :

+    The most straightforward approach to automating anything is to write an ad hoc script.
+You take whatever task you were doing manually, break it down into discrete steps, use your favorite scripting language (e.g., Bash, Ruby, Python) to define each of those steps in code, and execute that script on your server.

+    -> open a file setup-webserver.sh

+    # Update the apt-get cache
+    sudo apt-get update

+    # Install PHP and Apache
+    sudo apt-get install -y php apache2

+    # Copy the code from the repository
+    sudo git clone https://github.com/brikis98/php-app.git /var/www/html/app

+    # Start Apache
+    sudo service apache2 start

+    - Pros/Cons of using Ad hoc script :

+    + If you’ve ever had to maintain a large repository of Bash scripts, you know that it almost always devolves into a mess of unmaintainable spaghetti code.
+      Ad hoc scripts are great for small, one-off tasks, but if you’re going to be managing all of your infrastructure as code, then you should use an IaC tool that is purpose-built for the job.